abelardopardo/ontask_b/docs_src/Install/index.rst

 - ``STATIC_URL_SUFFIX``

   URL suffix to be used by OnTask to access the static files.
 This definition is ignored if ``AWS_ACCESS_KEY_ID`` is defined as it is assumed that the static content is served through AWS.
+Make sure this value is not terminated by a slash.

-  Default: ``/static``
+  Default: ``static``

 - ``TIME_ZONE``